Nabhag8848/Front-end-Dev-Learning-Path/How_Internet_Works/basics.md

 >
 > - Tunneling is Special Encapsulation Method and the word Tunneling came because the packet is safe as if it moves from its physical/Private Tunnel.
 >
 > - So When the Packet Reaches at Router of Destination LAN first it eliminates the outer packet then it decrpyts the original packet and
 >   then it learns the destination and sends it to destination.
 >
 > - There is no such 100% security.every system has vulnerability. but till now WAN networks using VPN are satisfactory in terms of budget as well as security.

 ## End to end Encryption

 > - So the question is We use Internet daily we send mails,Purchase goods from E-commerce through credit card.Is it Insecure? answer is Yes and No.
 >   End to end Encryption allows us to be safe from malicious.
 Only receiver can decrypt that packet.Thus it provides Security.
 >
 > Eg: Whatsapp

+## Few Real World use Case of Network Devices:

+> - Lets say Two Office belonging to same company are 100m(short distance) far from each other and we want these two offices as they are in same environment/network.
+>   How can we do that?
+>
+> - Can We Connect Both LANs Switch with cables?
+Yes offcourse as the distance is short we can connect and make these devices of two offices communicate with each other.
+>
+> - Thus,We can create Single LAN by connecting 2 switches together.
+>
+> - These types of LAN is called Campus Area Network(CAN) Cause such special type of LAN are used in University Campuses.
+>
+> -On the other hand we can also connect these offices using WAN with VPN.

+### - Which is more Secure LAN or WAN?

+> - LAN is more Secure cause no one can interfere from outside without permission and packet never passes over public network while in WAN even though
+>   the packet uses Tunneling and has Encryption there is no guarantee cause there is nothing like 100% Security.

+> - Thus Both are Secure but LAN is more Secure.

+> There is a condition that WAN is almost secure as WAN its called Private WAN.In these we request(purchase) the Line between two offices from the ISP with special amount.
+> ISP gives the private line which only your company can use.Generally its very costly and average company should use Public WAN.

+## What is Internet Service Provider (ISP)

+> - ISP is responsible for Tranmission of packet from one location to another.
+We can think as ISP is the mechanism that controls all these routers in Internet Stucture.